IBRAHIMtaiyeroheemat/adsense/README.md

 # adsense
-Sign up and get approved on google adsense
+Sign up and get approved on google adsense, let's share ideas and grow together